 There are is one reputable ferry operator: 2go Travel.
 It operates from Pier 4 and leaves Manila on Tuesdays and Fridays at 1:30 p.m. and reaches Puerto next day at 9:00 p.m.
 You can book and buy tickets on-line.
 Ferry could be the cheapest option as you sail the Ocean for as little as USD 20 but if you are not on a tight budget consider taking a flight as the sea route is lengthy and not particularly attractive.
 Additionally, with the three airlines competing, you can also fly for USD 20.

-There are up to ten flights a day to Puerto Princesa (PPC) from Manila alone and up to ten more from Iloilo and Cebu.
-In May 2017 a new airport will be opened but it will accommodate domestic flights only operated by: Air Asia, Cebu Pacific and Philippine Airlines.
+There are up to ten flights a day to Puerto Princesa (PPS) from Manila alone and up to ten more from Iloilo and Cebu.
+In May 2017 a new airport was opened and it accommodates domestic flights operated by: Air Asia, Cebu Pacific and Philippine Airlines.
 None of these companies is fully reliable.
 Cancellations and delays are a commonplace.
 In general Cebu Pacific tends to be the cheapest option but also the least reliable.
 In June 2016 CEO of Cebu Pacific was spotted flying Philippine Airlines.
 He explained that a Cebu Pacific service tended to be late on the route he flew (sic!).

 Buy tickets well in advance and look for promotions.
 You may try azair.com which offers such options as “anywhere” “major airports in Europe” and is very flexible.
 Take the following into consideration when you book your flights (based on personal experience of missed, cancelled and delayed flights)